-Later this month I will be presenting some findings from my dissertation at the American Public Health Association’s 2016 Annual Meeting and Expo, in Denver, Colorado.
+Later this month I will be presenting some findings from my dissertation project at the American Public Health Association’s 2016 Annual Meeting and Expo, in Denver, Colorado.
 My abstract was one of five selected for the Disability Section Chair’s Forum.

 Tarasoff, L.A.
 (2016).
 “We Exist”: The Health and Well-Being of Sexual Minority Women and Trans People with Disabilities.
 In S.E.
 Miles-Cohen & C. Signore (Eds.), Eliminating Inequities for Women with Disabilities: An Agenda for Health and Wellness (pp. 179-207).
 Washington, DC: American Psychological Association.

 Flanders, C.E., Tarasoff, L.A., Legge, M.M., Robinson, M., & Gos, G. (2016).
 Positive Identity Experiences of Young Bisexual and Other Non-Monosexual People: A Qualitative Inquiry.
 Journal of Homosexuality.